CristianQiu/Unity-URP-Outline/README.md

 * Does not support Unity's rendergraph compatibility mode.
 * Different outline widths per each outlined object is not currently supported.
-* If you want to apply some sort of antialiasing to the outline, using Unity's FXAA is currently the only option.
-* Since postprocessing is not applied to the outline, some effects like HDR glow won't work.
 * Changing the resolution of the game will result in slightly different outline widths.
-* Some postprocessing effects like exaggerated Panini Projection may break the connection between the object and its outline, since the outline is applied after postprocessing by default.
 * Alpha clip not supported.

 # Preview